cortexlabs/cortex/docs/deployments/predictors.md

 For proper separation of concerns, it is recommended to use the constructor's `config` paramater for information such as from where to download the model and initialization files, or any configurable model parameters.
 You define `config` in your [API configuration](api-configuration.md), and it is passed through to your Predictor's constructor.

 Your API can accept requests with different types of payloads such as `JSON`-parseable, `bytes` or `starlette.datastructures.FormData` data.
-Navigate to the [API requests](#api-requests) section to learn about how headers can be used to change the type of `payload` that is passed into your `predict` function.
+Navigate to the [API requests](#api-requests) section to learn about how headers can be used to change the type of `payload` that is passed into your `predict` method.

-Your API can be configured to respond with different types of payload such as `JSON`-parseable, `string`, and `bytes` objects.
-Navigate to the [API responses](#api-responses) section to learn about how your API can respond with different response codes and content-types.
+Your `predictor` method can return different types of objects such as `JSON`-parseable, `string`, and `bytes` objects.
+Navigate to the [API responses](#api-responses) section to learn about how to configure your `predictor` method to respond with different response codes and content-types.

 ### Examples